 - Princess Beatrice said her wedding was “so much fun”

-- She and Edoardo Mapelli Mozzi got married in a secret ceremony after their original wedding was postponed due to the covid-19 pandemic
+- She and her husband Edoardo Mapelli Mozzi got married in a secret ceremony after their original wedding was postponed due to the covid-19 pandemic

 - It follows royal news that Princess Eugenie and Jack Brooksbank are expecting their first child